David Bennett Thomas

 Thomas was recently awarded a grant from the American Composers Forum to record "Headspace," a new jazz cd of original material.
 In the band with DBT is Joel Frahm, John Swana, Matt Davis, Micah Jones, and Erik Johnson.
 The CD is available on iTunes, CDBaby and other places.
 Watch the promo videos!
 Read the All About Jazz review.

-A new CD is in the works for 2014!
-This recording will consist of over a dozen hymn arrangements and reharmonizations by Thomas, played by a jazz ensemble consisting of George Rabbai (trumpet), Paul Jost (voice), Micah Jones (bass), Larry Marshall (drums), with Thomas on piano.
+A new CD is out!
+"Deep, Deep Love" consists of over a dozen hymn arrangements and reharmonizations by Thomas, played by a jazz ensemble consisting of George Rabbai (trumpet), Paul Jost (voice), Micah Jones (bass), Larry Marshall (drums), Jason Fraticelli (bass), Brett Payne (guitar), Robert Frazier (horn), Ron Kerber (flute/alto flute/clarinet), and Paul Klinefelter (bass).
+Listen/order here.

 David recently completed a new piece for the British ensemble rarescale.
 The piece is a duet for alto flute and bassoon called "I Need My Space," and will be premiered at the Colourscape Festival.